Revelry Labs

 How Our One Week Sprints Are Like Blazing a Trail

 We run one week sprints at Revelry.
 Yep, you read that right.
 ONE.
 WEEK.
-And I recently had an epiphany about how these sprints are a lot like blazing a trail.
-Let me tell you why.
+And we recently had an epiphany about how these sprints are a lot like blazing a trail.
+Here’s why…

-Robert, our VP of Engineering, shared an article titled Introductory bullshit detection for non-technical managers to our PM team Slack channel.
-Thomas, our COO, chimed in with some top takeaways, among them this: “The 80/50 Rule.”
+A few years back, one of our engineering leaders shared an article titled Introductory bullshit detection for non-technical managers on our PM team Slack channel.
+This led another member of our team to chime in with some top takeaways, among them the: “The 80/50 Rule.”

 If you’re not 80% done by the time you’ve used 50% of your resources, you are behind.
 80% done means you can ship it right now.

-Every Monday, each Sprint team holds a kickoff call.
-The project team decides what they are committing to ship by the time Friday rolls around.
+Every Monday, each Revelry sprint team holds a kickoff call, during which the project team decides what they are committing to ship by the time Friday rolls around.
 This allows us to quickly course-correct and ship gold, brick by brick, in the form of functioning software that our clients and their customers can actually put their hands on and use.

-It also means the Sprint could get away from us without careful planning, prioritizing, and ongoing evaluation.
-So during a recent PM team chat, the 80/50 rule came up and we walked away with a new mindset:
+It also means a sprint can get away from us without careful planning, prioritizing, and ongoing evaluation, which inspired another new mindset:

 If we are not 80% complete on our One Week Sprint by the middle of Wednesday, then we are behind.